 Method 3: Using streaming the dump data to the target database

-If you do not have a PostgreSQL client or you want to use Azure Cloud Shell, then you can use this method.
-The database dump is streamed directly to the target database server and does not store the dump in the client.
+If you don't have a PostgreSQL client or you want to use Azure Cloud Shell, then you can use this method.
+The database dump is streamed directly to the target database server and doesn't store the dump in the client.
 Hence, this can be used with a client with limited storage and even can be run from the Azure Cloud Shell.

 Make sure the database exists in the target server using

 \lcommand.
 If the database doesn't exist, then create the database.

 Run the dump and restore as a single command line using a pipe.